This post may contain affiliate links.

-Lightly charred and crispy at the edges, sweet and caramelized within, Roasted Cauliflower is transformative, especially if your only experience of cauliflower so far has been avoiding it raw on a veggie tray.
-You’ll inhale this crispy roasted cauliflower right off of the sheet pan!
+Lightly charred and crispy at the edges, sweet and caramelized within, Roasted Cauliflower is easy to make, pairs with anything, and you’ll inhale it right off of the sheet pan!

-• Roasted cauliflower makes eating vegetables a pleasure!
-If you’re still waiting to fall in love with (or even tolerate) vegetables, roasting is the #1 way to get more of them in your diet and enjoy it at the same time.
-Oven Roasted Vegetables taste sweet and caramelized.
+• Roasted Veggies are Delicious Veggies.
+If you’re still waiting to fall in love with (or even tolerate) vegetables, roasting is the #1 way to get more of them in your diet and enjoy it at the same time!
+From Roasted Butternut Squash, to Roasted Brussels Sprouts and this medley of Oven Roasted Vegetables, roasting gives them depth and a delicious caramelized mellowness.

 For more ways to cook cauliflower, check out Air Fryer Cauliflower and Whole Roasted Cauliflower.